-If waterbased coatings are applied, some discolouration may occur in exceptional circumstances.
+If water-based coatings are applied, some discolouration may occur in exceptional circumstances.
 If this happens, allow the coating to dry completely.
 Then apply an additional coat of product, preferably one with a high build, high solids content.
-It is NOT recommended to apply opaque paint systems to Tanatone pressure treated timber.
+Please note, it is NOT recommended to apply opaque paint systems to Tanalith E treated timbers with built-in colour (either Tanatone or Tanalith Lifestyle colours).